top of page

 9. Yamate Hachiban-kan

-Marked by its three steeples, Yamate Hachiban-kan houses a collection of sculptures by Auguste Rodin and Antoine Bourdelle, alongside Gandhara and Thai Buddhas.
+Marked by its three steeples, Yamate Hachiman-kan houses a collection of sculptures by Auguste Rodin and Antoine Bourdelle, alongside Gandhara and Thai Buddhas.
 Visitors will also find classical prints by artists like Rembrandt and Albrecht Dürer.

 8. Kobe Misterious Consulate of Trick Art